Contribute to this guide

 If you want to see the final product of this tutorial before you plunge in, check out the demo.

-This guide assumes that you are familiar with the widgets concept introduced in the Implementing a block widget tutorial.
+This guide assumes that you are familiar with the widgets concept introduced in the Implementing a block widget tutorial, especially the Let’s start and Plugin structure sections.
 The tutorial will also reference various concepts from the CKEditor 5 architecture.

 # Bootstrapping the project